The history of knitting is fascinating!

 “It’s believed that Guilds’ apprentices knit the rugs needed for their Master on frames (knitting boards) as well.”

 You can find out more about it here.

 History Of Knitting Machines

 Who invented the first knitting machine?
-William Lee developed a frame wth a circular form with the use of a spring and barbed needle, in 1589.
+William Lee developed a frame with a circular form using a spring and barbed needle in 1589.

 The machine William Lee made have needles retained on a bed of iron and encased in a large wooden structure.